zholderman6722/cis237assignment4-1/README.md

 Below is the original Assignment 3 description for reference.

 ### Notes

+The code in the Algorithms book for Stack, Queue, and Merge Sort are in Java.
+It will take a little work to translate it to C#, but it should be VERY close.
+Also note that the implementations in the book might not contain ALL of the funtionality you need, but should be really close.
+Be aware that you might want to add more funtionality to the implementations.

 Be sure to think about what the time complexity for the bucket sort will be.
 Think about how it compares to that of a normal sort such as Merge or Bubble.
 Also consider the space complexity compared to that of merge or bubble sort.
 You may see questions related to this on the next exam.